In-depth reviews

 Electric

-By compact executive-car standards, the Model 3 is more than good enough when it comes to practicality.
-Those up front will have no complaints at all, and there's a good amount of luggage space thanks to dual boots – one smaller one in the nose, and one at the back that’s accessed through a saloon-style bootlid.
+By compact executive car standards, the Tesla Model 3 is more than good enough when it comes to practicality.
+Those up front will have no complaints at all, and there's a generous amount of luggage space thanks to dual boots – one smaller one in the nose, and one at the back that’s accessed through a saloon-style bootlid.
 However, there are plenty of other cars in the class that offer more space for rear-seat passengers.

 Tesla Model 3 interior space, storage & comfort

-The Model 3 isn’t a car you buy for its practicality – Tesla's Model Y SUV is much better in that department – but it will be fine for the average small family.
+The Model 3 is reasonably practical, but the Tesla Model Y is even better in this department and only slightly more expensive.
+That being said, the Model 3 should still be fine for the average small family.
 Those up front are well catered for with two fixed cupholders and a big storage box with a sliding lid in the centre console, as well as pockets in the doors and a small glovebox, in addition to comfortable seats.
-Those in the back might feel short of foot space, but knee and headroom will be fine for an average-sized adult.
+Those in the back get small pockets in the doors and a fold-down centre armrest.
+There is a noticeable lack of underthigh support, though, meaning rear passengers could have aching legs at the end of a long journey.

 Boot space

 The Model 3 has two boots – one in the nose (often called a ‘frunk’) and one in the back.
-Access to the rear luggage space is via a letterbox-style saloon opening, although the boot is hinged to lift higher than most saloons, so access is actually good by class standards.
-It's still not quite as flexible as the hatchback offered by more recently launched rivals like the Polestar 2 and Hyundai Ioniq 5, though.
+Access to the rear luggage space is via a letterbox-style saloon opening – just like in the Hyundai Ioniq 6 – although the boot is hinged to lift higher than most saloons, so access isn’t too bad by class standards.
+It's still not quite as flexible as the hatchback offered by newer rivals like the Polestar 2 and BMW i4, though.

 The luggage area itself is surprisingly deep, so getting a couple of suitcases or a chunky buggy in is no problem.
 There’s also underfloor storage that’s ideal for stowing away the charging cables, or the front boot is also a useful place to stick the cables if you’ve got the rear boot full of stuff.
 The rear seats split and fold, too.